surulirajan-mca/git-github-basics/README.md

 GitHub is a web-based platform built on top of Git, providing additional features like collaboration tools, repository hosting, and more.
 It serves as a central hub for developers to store and manage their Git repositories.

-##Docx File
+## Docx File
 This section provides links to the two .docx files (`Git-Instructions.docx` and `GitHub-Instructions.docx`) located in the `docs` directory of your repository.
+It explains the basics of both git and github in simple terms.